 We are currently incurring operating expenses of approximately \$350,000 per month.
 Although we are attempting to curtail our expenses, there is no guarantee that we will be able to reduce these expenses significantly, and expenses for some periods may be higher as we prepare our product for broader sales, increase our sales efforts and maintain adequate inventories.
-Further, we have approximately \$5,208,000 in debts, liabilities and cash obligations that predominantly become due in the next twelve months.
+Further, we have approximately \$3,500,000 in debts, liabilities and cash obligations that predominantly become due in calendar 2014.

-In February 2014, we raised approximately \$2.0 million in gross proceeds from our private placement of convertible preferred stock and warrants.
-In July, August and September 2014, sold convertible notes and warrants for an aggregate purchase price of \$1.475 million.
+In February 2014, we raised \$2.0 million in gross proceeds from our private placement of convertible preferred stock and warrants.
+In July and August 2014, sold convertible notes and warrants for an aggregate purchase price of over \$0.9 million.
+We may enter into purchase agreements for further sales of convertible notes and warrants.
 See "Historical Financing" below.